swharden/SWHarden.com/content/blog/2023-07-29-ai-chat-locally-with-python.md

 ## Using Llama 2 AI Chat in a Jupyter Notebook

-Here are standalone Jupyter notebooks that demonstrate how to use the Llama 2 large language model to generate AI chat responses to plain text prompts.
-They contain features specific to IPython / Jupyter notebooks which improve the formatting of the output.
+Here is a standalone Jupyter notebook that demonstrates how to use different large language models to generate AI chat responses to plain text prompts.
+This notebook contains a few extra features to improve formatting of the output as well.

 * **View Notebook:** [`llama2-quickstart.html`](https://swharden.com/static/2023/07/30/llama2-quickstart.html)